Character-Specific Pages: Kazuma Kiryu | Goro Majima | Akira Nishikiyama | Ichiban Kasuga

 - Chekhov's Gun: He tosses aside his gun just before his battle with Kiryu.
 Daigo uses it upon waking up from his coma to save both Kiryu and Mine, gunning down Richardson and his Black Monday goons.

-- Contrasting Sequel Antagonist: Ryuji was the son of a Yakuza boss and a savage Blood Knight motivated by vengeance and a desire to be the best.
-Mine is a cold, calculating Genius Bruiser who clawed his way from poverty by hard work and ambition alone.
+- Contrasting Sequel Antagonist: Ryuji was the son of a powerful Yakuza boss and a savage Blood Knight motivated by a selfish desire to be the best and surpass said father to the point where he betrays him early on.
+Mine is a cold, calculating Genius Bruiser who clawed his way from poverty by hard work and ambition alone and his villainy motivated by his Undying Loyalty to Daigo.
 Combat-wise, Ryuji was also The Big Guy with a hulking physique and a gift for brawling that saw him whooping teens and adults as a kid, while Mine trained hard for his deceptively athletic build and highly technical and evasive fighting style.

 - Corrupt Corporate Executive: Mine is the chairman of a large venture company by day and a Yakuza patriarch by night.